 Then there’s the first-time client whom you’ve yearned to work for, and who’s offered you a really interesting project at a rate you’re happy with.
-Saying “no” may mean you never hear from them again and it’s a lost opportunity to show off your skills and expand your client portfolio.
+Saying no may mean you never hear from them again and it’s a lost opportunity to show off your skills and expand your client portfolio.

 I was chancing my arm and I knew it.
 I fully expected her to say she’d place the job elsewhere.
 But it turns out that the project is ahead of schedule and there’s wiggle room.
 This is great news all round – the client has moved the project off her desk, I’ve landed the job, and the deadline works for both of us.

 Asking if there’s any wiggle room in a busy production schedule won’t always result in a shifted deadline – more often than not the schedules are just too tight.
 Thinking back over the past year, two-thirds of the time it’s not been possible.
 Nevertheless, I think it’s wise not to take this as a given.
 There’s no harm in enquiring and you might just get lucky.

-A note of warning: trying to extend a deadline before you’ve accepted a job is absolutely fine.
+A note of warning: Trying to extend a deadline before you’ve accepted a job is absolutely fine.
 Trying to extend once you’re halfway through the project is a completely different matter and should be avoided unless there’s an absolute emergency.

-All text on this blog, The Proofreader's Parlour, and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–17 Louise Harnby.
+All text on The Editing Blog and on the other pages of this website (unless indicated otherwise) is in copyright © 2011–20 Louise Harnby.
 Please do not copy or reproduce any of the content, in whole or part, in any form, unless you ask first.